 It’s been a whirlwind of contests, adventures, and victories over the months, and Lacey has to smile every time she reflects on how unceremoniously it all began.

 “My dad, TJ, is a national decathlon champion who also went to the Olympic trials for pole vaulting and coached that field event for years.
 Knowing my competitive nature, he began goading me one day about how he was obviously the superior athlete in the family and bet me that no way could I, as an amputee, ever pole vault.
 And you guessed it.
 I took his bet and the next thing I know I’m clearing a six foot vault on my very first try and am immediately hooked on the feeling of flying.
 I really only began running as a way to train to become better at pole vaulting.
 I never imagined I’d be competing in track races all around the world!”

-Competing for a spot at the Rio 2016 Paralympic Games has meant plenty of foreign travel and putting her career goals on hold, but that’s just fine with Lacey.
+Competing for the United State of America at the Rio 2016 Paralympic Games has meant plenty of foreign travel and putting her career goals on hold, but that’s just fine with Lacey.
 With a bachelor’s degree in Spanish, a minor in French and International Studies, and a future Master’s Degree that she hopes will one day land her a job with the US State Department overseas, Lacey feels at ease just about anywhere.

-But when she is back home in the US, that is also where her heart is.
-Mindful that her experiences can make a powerful difference in the lives of others, Lacey has joined forces with ccThrive as an ambassador working to redefine what it means to survive childhood chancer.
+When she is back home in the US, that is also where her heart is.
+Mindful that her experiences can make a powerful difference in the lives of others, Lacey has joined forces with Athletes for Hope as an athlete that spends time with children at local Children’s Hospital Groups.
 She also devotes considerable time to mentoring teenage girls dealing with body image issues exacerbated by their limb differences, letting her example guide them to a greater confidence and recognition of their endless potential.

 “I hope my life experience can help others.
 I always share that life is so happy, just embrace it and recognize a blessing in disguise.
 You, too, can learn to fly.”